Up

 Here's the basic outline for upgrading the single-user version of FirePoint:

-3. Rename your original FirePoint folder
+2. Rename your original FirePoint folder

-4. Download the upgrade installer
+3. Download the upgrade installer

-5. Run the upgrade installer
+4. Run the upgrade installer & test the new demo install

-6. Per instructions copy existing data files into the new FirePoint folder
+5. Copy existing data files into the new FirePoint folder

-9. Check & reset passwords
+7. Check & reset passwords

-10. Run the upgrade procedure
+8. Run the upgrade procedure

 Note: There's a pop-up list called "ModList" which is a list of lists.
 Any valid list title placed in ModList will cause the list with that title to be exported during upgrades.
 Since ModList also exports you can always get your "custom" lists to export by adding their title to ModList (see Pop-up Lists tab).